 - a.
 Room Parent Committee with involvement by at least one At-Large Officer and oversight by the Community Engagement Coordinator. - b.
 Fundraising Committee with oversight by the Vice President. - c.
 Racial Equity Team with oversight by the President. - d.
-Community Events Committee with oversight by the Community Engagement Coordinator. - 3) Temporary Committees: Temporary Committees meet a very time-limited need of the PTO.
+Community Events Committee with oversight by the Community Engagement Coordinator. - e.
+FEAST Committee with oversight by the Vice President. - f.
+Wellness Committee with oversight by an At-Large Officer. - 3) Temporary Committees: Temporary Committees meet a very time-limited need of the PTO.
 Temporary Committees may be formed to handle the responsibilities of specific, unexpected or recurring events.
 At the completion of such events, the Temporary Committee shall be considered dissolved.
 Chairpersons of Temporary Committees shall not be considered members of the Board.